-There have been progressing efforts to make it easier for drone operators by creating a single, unified set of regulations, there are still many municipalities that do not have their own specific rules in place yet.
-In these cases, it is up to you as an individual pilot and operator to ensure that you know all applicable laws and regulations before taking off with your Part 107 drone license or commercial license.
+There have been progressing efforts to make it easier for drone operators by creating a single, unified set of regulations, but many municipalities still do not have their own specific rules in place yet.
+In these cases, it is up to you as an individual drone pilot and operator to ensure that you know all applicable laws and regulations before taking off with your Part 107 drone license or commercial license.

 Airspace research is essential for all the information you’ll need about your planned flight site, from regulation information (such as airspace rules) to weather data (like wind speeds at altitude).
 Flight planning involves assessing the risk factors for your intended route, including obstacles like trees or buildings that could get in the way of your drone during takeoff or landing.

 For those just getting started, Mapware Fly can help you with:

 There are plenty of online and in-person resources to help you learn about the rest.
-The best ones are probably your local aeromodelling club, drone community event, online forum for hobbyists and of course Mapware.
+The best ones are probably your local aeromodelling club, drone community events, online forums for hobbyists, and of course, Mapware.
 The more you learn about UAVs and how to fly them safely and legally, the better off you’ll be as a new pilot!

 Mapware makes flight planning and capture easy.
 Download Mapware Fly and see for yourself.